Vance’sMondayNightAcousticPajamaParty#44 - MLK Day - Songs By Black Writers

 Who gets 10%: Multicutural Aids Coalition Inc. https://www.mac-boston.org/ Since 1989, MAC's community mobilization efforts have focused on ensuring high quality, accessible HIV/STI prevention, care, and treatment services.

 $$$: http://paypal.me/vancevancevance or

 a check to VanceFunder P.O.
 Box 17, Arlington, MA 02476 for this web-groovery.

 Pay or not.
-It’s up to you.
-Let’s just stay connected.
+Up to you.
+Let’s stay connected.